AtheerAlgherairy/Schema-Driven-DST/README.md

 1. Navigate to the convlab/base_models/t5 folder.
 2. Run run_seq2seq.py for evaluation, specifying the URL of your dataset (test file) and the model output from the previous step:
+3. *Note:* When experimenting with IDs, use dst_metric_v2.py instead of dst_metric.py and merge_predict_res_v2.py instead of merge_predict_res.py.
+These updated scripts reverse the slot IDs back to names using ontologyID.json.

 ```bash
 python run_seq2seq.py \